Jordan 199

-The Jordan 199 was the car with which the Jordan Formula One team competed in the 1999 Formula One season.
+The Jordan 199 was the car with which the Jordan team competed in the 1999 Formula One World Championship.
 It was driven by 1996 World Champion Damon Hill, who had won the team's first Grand Prix in Belgium the previous season, and Heinz-Harald Frentzen, who was swapped with Williams in favour of Ralf Schumacher.
 The car was also driven by test drivers Tomáš Enge and Shinji Nakano.
 It was designed by technical director Mike Gascoyne and his assistant Tim Holloway.

 It proved to be Jordan's most successful car in its fifteen-year history, scoring two wins, a pole position and third place in the Constructors' Championship.
 Frentzen also had a realistic shot of winning the Drivers' Championship, in what would prove to be his most successful season as well.

 For Hill the year was not so good.
 Comprehensively out-performed throughout the season by Frentzen, he decided to retire during the course of the year and could only score seven points towards the team's eventual tally of 61.